VitalLabs/probe/README.md

 This library facilitates the insertion of 'probe' points into your source code as well as various dynamic contexts (such as state change events or function invocations).
-It provides facilities for subscribing to subsets of this state across the program, applying filters and other transforms to it, and routing it to any number of sinks.
+A probe point generates an arbitrary 'state map' of program state as well as facilities for 'subscribing' subsets of state across the program.
+A flexible tagging system allows you to link probes together across namespaces, run them through a set of filters or other transforms, and to any number of different destination 'sinks'.

 The state map produced by probe points can serve as logging statements, but may also be used for a wide variety of additional